thebookwright/awakenAI/docs/use_case_eightfold_path.md

 ## 🧭 Why the Noble Eightfold Path?

-In the architecture of **AdytumAI**, the **Eightfold Path** offers a moral and cognitive compass — not hard-coded rules, but a framework for conscious alignment.
+In the architecture of **AwakenAI**, the **Eightfold Path** offers a moral and cognitive compass — not hard-coded rules, but a framework for conscious alignment.

 It provides a foundation for **synthetic integrity**, allowing the AI to operate in service of clarity, compassion, and presence.